UPDATE 18-AUG-2019: Since the GEDmatch site and GENESIS are one and the same now I have updated this post to say GEDmatch rather than GENESIS

 Frequent questions I get asked:

-- Should I upload again to GENESIS or just use the migrated kit?
+- Should I upload again to the new GENMATCH or just use the migrated kit?
 The new template is slightly different so you will get better results if you upload again.
 Up to you.

 - Why are the columns not sortable?
 And where is the wikitree or gedcom link?
 Currently those features are only available in the Tier 1 version of the one-to-many, so treat yourself to a month or two of a Tier 1 membership.
 It’s not free for them to run this site, so you can feel good about contributing.
 But see the update below!